iiLumii/Youre-not-even-gonna-bother-you-lazy-plonk/README.md

 Could Allah be Jesus?
 Well, No!
 The four prophets in Islam are Jesus, Mohammed, Ibrahim and last but not least, Moses Well, how would you fix an issue like this where one claims that they are god and the other also claim that they are god?
-Simple, the first and the original is correct because they came first, and since Islam was created at around 600AD and christianity was made at around 0AD (obviousely 😑), so you now know that Islam is the ultimate Christianity Rip-off
+Simple, the first and the original is correct because they came first, and since Islam was created at around 600AD and christianity was made at around 0AD (obviously 😑), so you now know that Islam is the ultimate Christianity B-tec Rip-off

 Heres a perfect example of true muslims, Sensitive content, stay away if you cant handle it- https://youtu.be/jHrI4Qjhmyc Basically, summing this up, "Muslims" living in the west where they do not follow full Shariaa law, are not true muslims, instead Muslims living in Islamic states where they can practice their brutal traditions without a fear of law, are true muslims, and let me tell you, they are anything but peaceful!